DKenefake/SimpleDenseGurobi/README.md

 # SimpleDenseGurobi
-This is a small library to simplify solving dense optimization problems with Gurobi in Python.
-This has been designed to interface optimally with Gurobi such that there is only a minimal amount of overhead with interacting with the solver, and uses the fastest ways to interface with the Gurobi subsystem.
+This is a small library to simplify solving dense optimization problems with [Gurobi](https://www.gurobi.com/) in Python.
+This has been designed to interface  with Gurobi such that there is minimal overhead with interacting with the solver.
+This is not ment for solving large sparse optimization problems, but to solve many small optimization problems quickley.

 SimpleDenseGurobi considers problems of the following form.